Lake Welch Parkway: History

 Lake Welch Parkway was conceived in the early 1960s as a new 2.19 mi roadway through Harriman State Park.
 The new 24 ft road would connect Lake Welch Beach (which opened in 1962) to the Palisades Interstate Parkway via Tiorati Brook Road.
 The new roadway would be constructed by the Palisades Interstate Park Commission with a 292 ft bridge over Tiorati Creek and two other smaller bridges along the right-of-way.
 The new parkway would temporarily terminate at Lake Welch Beach, where an extension down to Seven Lakes Drive would be constructed.
 Engineers estimated the first section of the Lake Welch Parkway to cost $4.13 million (1962 USD) to build, and contracts would be let in Albany on November 16, 1962.

 Construction of the second segment between Seven Lakes Drive and Lake Welch Beach was announced in November 1967 with the letting of a contract to County Asphalt Incorporated, a firm based in Tarrytown.
 The contract was for $2,275,744 (1967 USD) and would construct the final 3.43 mi of Lake Welch Parkway.
 The firm won the contract as the lowest of four bidders.
 The extension would also be 24 ft wide beginning at the Sebago Circle along Seven Lakes Drive.
 In addition to the new right-of-way, an additional 0.84 mi of right-of-way would be used to access the extension with Lake Welch Beach.
 Also included a project was a bridge over then-NY 210 (now CR 106).
 The slated completion date of the project was December 3, 1969 and would be supervised by the New York State Department of Transportation and its engineer out of Poughkeepsie.

 Construction was completed nearly four years later, with the new Lake Welch Parkway opening to traffic on June 27, 1971, a little more than 9 years after the opening of Lake Welch Beach.
 The new parkway, 5.75 mi long, intended to relieve congestion along NY 210 in access to Lake Welch Beach, and would connect to the Palisades Interstate Parkway at exit 14A (current exit 16).

-Major intersections
+Exit list

 The entire route is in Harriman State Park, Rockland County.